-Toiletries Amnesty’s Karen Harvey reflects on sleeping out for a night in London as part of the CEO Sleepout, to raise awareness and funds for homeless charities across the UK.
+Toiletries Amnesty’s Karen Harvey reflects on sleeping out for a night in London as part of a charity sleepout, to raise awareness and funds for homeless charities across the UK.

 I parked my £150 car in the £5.70 carpark and got the £73 train to London.